-Our first show of 2020 (and last show of 2019): Opening with a New Year's Eve Party extravaganza on December 31, then reopening on Friday, January 3 and running through February 15, Melodrama #1: “ZOMBIE, DEAREST!" another one of our legendary melodramas and written by co-founders of The Pocket, Joe Dickinson and Rodney Dobbs and celebrating our first show of our 40th season!
+January 3 - February 15: Our first show of 2020 (and last show of 2019) Melodrama #1: “ZOMBIE, DEAREST!" another one of our legendary melodramas and written by co-founders of The Pocket, Joe Dickinson and Rodney Dobbs and celebrating our first show of our 40th season!
 The year is 1952.
 The location is New Orleans.
 There is a detective, a femme fatale, an evil pharmaceutical company, a voodoo queen and voodoo priest, and more.
-Just throw in a few zombies and you have the making for a great New Years Eve melodrama and the first show of 2020! … Boo, Hiss, Throw popcorn…Have a blast!
+Just throw in a few zombies and you have the making for a real good time … Boo, Hiss, Throw popcorn…Have a blast!

 February 21 – March 21, Comedy/Thriller: CATCH ME IF YOU CAN by Robert Thomas, Jack Weinstock, Willie Gilbert.
 The show that gave us our famous "Moose Booth" way back in 1982!
 Daniel Corban calls in the local police to investigate the sudden disappearance of his new bride while on their honeymoon.
 Enter a woman who insists over his protests that she is the missing wife.
 A local priest backs up her story.
 A funny man who owns a delicatessen gets added into the mix, and before he knows it, Corban is up to his neck in deception, suspense…and murder most foul!
 This whodunnit is full of laughs and chills, twists and turns.